You will find Lorella Springs Station 29 kilometres north of the Savannah Way, between Borroloola and Roper Bar in the Northern Territory.

 Travelling along the river you will find some beautiful camp spots, places to slide your boat in and eventually make your way out to the mouth of the river and its pristine coastline and beautiful sandy beaches.
 There are sections of this river and the Gulf that on a low tide will require difficulty in navigating due the shallow water and exposed rock bars and sand flats.

 Freshwater fishing is popular at Lorella and there is a huge choice of fishing opportunities within the hundreds of kilometres of creeks and freshwater ways.
-Snapping Handbag, Drum flat, Eagles Nest, Spot x are just a few to mention.
-Some of the fish you are likely to catch in the fresh water include Barra, Mangrove Jack, Black Brim, ox eye hearing, perch as well as Redclaw and Cherabin.
+Snapping Handbag, Drum flat, Eagles Nest, Spot X are just a few to mention.
+Some of the fish you are likely to catch in the fresh water include Barra, Mangrove Jack, Black Brim, ox eye hearing and perch.
+No traps or nets in any fresh water please

-With 1 million acres of remote wilderness to discover and hundreds of kilometres of 4WD tracks accessible on Lorella, it has become essential for us to stock Diesel and Unleaded fuel at the homestead.
+With 1 million acres of remote wilderness to discover and hundreds of kilometres of 4WD tracks accessible on Lorella, it has become essential for us to stock fuel at the homestead.

 Lorella Springs runs the entire campground and operations on solar batteries and a small silenced generator, for a few hours a day.
 We have chosen this to keep the campground pristine and peaceful for everyone to enjoy Nature and her surrounds.

 In the main homestead campground we have a NO generator policy.
 However, we realise that people need power.
-This is why we offer a separate area on the campground where people may run quiet generators – with a policy that all generators on the Generator Area must be off by 7:00 pm.
+This is why we offer a separate area on the campground where people may run quiet generators – with a policy that all generators on the Generator Area must be off by 7:00 pm and overnight.